1st and 2nd Year National Championships at Woodward Academy

 Sachin Shah Paradigm

-I debated in Lincoln-Douglas for Lake Highland for 5 years (this being my 5th year).
+I debated in Lincoln-Douglas for Lake Highland for 5 years.
 I competed at TOC my junior and senior years.

 Add me to the email chain: firstname.lastname@example.org

 Short version: I will evaluate any type of debate.
 My evaluative strengths are probably in framework and theory debates.
-Warrants need to be extended in all speeches, even if it’s dropped.
+Warrants should be extended in all speeches, even if it’s dropped.
 Don’t be rude, mean, or offensive.

 Framework: I have read a lot of philosophy from Kant to Social Practices so read anything.
 That being said, I will not use my prior knowledge of your framework in my evaluation.
 Hijacks are underutilized in my opinion.
 A combo of theoretical and philosophy warrants are cool, but you should weigh which comes first.

 Theory: I enjoy these debates when there is lots of weighing and clash.
 I will vote on any type of shell, but the more frivolous the more I will be persuaded by responses.
 Theory “tricks” such as evaluate theory after the 2NR or must have a counterinterp can be useful.
 I don’t care the format you read the shell in, however I need to know the interp, violation, offense, and voters in all speeches to vote on it.
-In the absence of paradigm issues like drop the debater and fairness, I will not vote on the shell i.e. I don’t default to any paradigm.
+In the absence of paradigm issues like drop the debater and fairness, I will not vote on the shell i.e. I don’t default to any paradigm, unless there is a shared assumption by other debaters.

 Topicality: Similar to theory.
 I like both pragmatics and semantics.
 Having a TVA and topical cards is good.
 In my opinion linking T offense under the aff’s framing is underutilized.
 I like shells that have specific offense against the aff.
 T doesn’t automatically come before the ROB, you should weigh.